rxu18/vertica-python/CONTRIBUTING.md

 Run `$ nosetests --help` to see all arguments you can specify after the `--`.
 For more usages about [tox](https://tox.readthedocs.io), see the Python documentation.

-### Running tests with Docker
-If you do not have a Vertica database ready and are on a Unix-like system, the Dockerized testing framework creates a database in a container that also supports Kerberos authentication.
-Run `sh setup_docker_vertica start` to start the database.
-Run `sh setup_docker_vertica stop` and `sh setup_docker_vertica clean` to stop and clean the database container.
-This setup requires 3GB of free space.

-### Testing Kerberos
-The Kerberos tests ensure that vertica-python implements Kerberos authentication correctly.
-The test requires specific system and database setup, and makes temporarily changes to the system state.
-They willrun during Travis CI testing, when there is a consistent environment, and you will not need to run them locally.

 ## Step 4: Implement your fix or feature